Should New Hampshire approve more wind power projects?

 In late May 2014 the legislature resurrected wind power guidelines as an amendment to HB 1602.
 The bill now requires the state Site Evaluation Committee to address scenic impacts, sound impacts, fire protection plans, and more when evaluating wind farm proposals.
 Gov. Hassan signed HB 1602 into law August 1, 2014.

 A piece of legislation, HB 580

 , was introduced in the 2013 session to establish "moratoriums on the construction of wind turbine plants and on electric transmission line projects until the state issues a comprehensive energy plan."
-On March 5, the bill was retained in the House Science, Technology and Energy Committee.
+The House killed that bill in January 2014.

 The following video is a panoramic view from atop a Stetson Wind Turbine in Danforth, Maine.

 Do you think the state government should be promoting the use of wind farms?
 Let us know what you think...